-The summation over k converges very quickly, since $H' \ll R$ , and we can safely truncate it at degree 3.
-Equation (14) can then be rewritten in a more transparent form as from the corresponding potential coefficients $W{nm}$ of the reference field.
+The transformation of the potential coefficients into the Helmert space (to get the $W^h{nm}$ coefficients), which we set out to do, is carried out by subtracting the coefficients of the residual topographical potential from the corresponding potential coefficients $W{nm}$ of the reference field.
 When computing the reference spheroid of degree L in the Helmert space, the residual topographical potential above is replaced by the residual topographical potential on the geoid and divide by normal gravity $\gamma_0$ .
-The zero-degree correction above, N0, must then be subtracted from Helmert's reference spheroid.
+The zero-degree correction above, $N_0$ , must then be subtracted from Helmert's reference spheroid.